Gambling in Singapore: History

+Licensed gambling continued to flourish under Crawfurd's governance with gambling profits doubled from 15,000 to 30,000 pounds from 1823 to 1826.
+In 1827, the Grand Jury made a presentation against gaming farms, Crawfurd referred them as "idiots".
+Gambling farms were frequently debated in the following years such that in the 1860s, the Secretary of State for the Colonies, Henry Pelham-Clinton, 5th Duke of Newcastle, launched an inquiry over the gambling farms.

+In 1842, the Singapore Sporting Club was founded by Scottish merchant William Henry Macleod Read to operate the Serangoon Road Race Course at Farrer Park Field.
+It also accepted bets on horse racing and ran 4-Digits (4D) draws.

+In 1968, Singapore Pools was incorporated to curb illegal gambling in Singapore.
+It provided Singaporeans with a legal avenue to bet on lotteries, countering the rampant illegal betting syndicates that were present.

-In the following decades, the operation of legal gambling in Singapore was limited to the government-run Singapore Pools for lotteries, and Singapore Turf Club for horse racing.
-However, during a parliament session on 18 April 2005, Lee Hsien Loong, the prime minister of Singapore, announced the cabinet's decision to develop two casinos and associated hotels and malls in Marina South and Sentosa.
-Prior to the development of the integrated resorts, locals would primarily gamble on cruise ships that sailed in the international waters just beyond Singapore's control.
-These cruising casinos remained a draw to those who were deterred by the S$100 entry fee for the land-based casinos.
+On 18 April 2005, during a parliament session, Prime Minister of Singapore Lee Hsien Loong announced the cabinet's decision to develop two casinos and associated hotels and malls in Marina South and Sentosa.
+Prior to the development of the integrated resorts, locals would primarily gamble on cruise ships that sailed in the international waters just beyond Singapore's control or travel to Genting Highlands, Malaysia to gamble.
+These cruising casinos remained a draw to those who were deterred by the entry fee for the casinos in SIngapore.

 The government stated that the aim of the project was to boost Singapore's tourism industry which had been facing intense competition from other destinations around the region, particularly from nearby Bangkok and Hong Kong, which has since also considered legalization of casinos in the wake of initiatives in Singapore.
 Even closer to home, Malaysia has long had a legal casino accompanied theme park on Genting Highlands, which proved popular with Singaporean tourists.
 The IRs in Singapore were expected to create about 35,000 jobs directly and indirectly.
 In addition to the casinos, the IRs will have other amenities including hotels, restaurants, shopping and convention centers, theatres, museums and theme parks.
 The industry was expected to invest US$7.1 billion in integrated resorts (US$3.5 billion in Marina Bay; US$3.6 billion in Resorts World).

 In 2008, the CRA was formed to regulate gambling in management and operation of the casinos in Singapore.
 It was reconstituted to form the GRA in 2022.